yevheniiairapetian/myFlix-Angular-client/README.md

 - Displays user registration details
 - Allows users to update their info (username, password, email, date of birth)
 - Allows existing users to deregister

-## Project Dependencies
-- Angular v16 as a frontend framework
-- Material Design for design
-- Typescript for static data typing
-- TypeDoc for Documentation
-- _please see other project dependencies in the package.json file_

 ## Live Version
 The App is live [here](https://yevheniiairapetian.github.io/myFlix-Angular-client/)